 A new large sea lock is being constructed at the entrance of the North Sea Canal at IJmuiden that will provide access to the Amsterdam port region.

 The new lock will be 500 metres long, 70 metres wide and 18 metres deep, making it the world’s largest sea lock.
-Construction began in January 2016 and the new lock will be available for shipping at the end of 2019.
-From then on, the port of Amsterdam will be accessible 24 hours a day.
+Construction began in January 2016 and the new lock will be available for shipping early 2022.
+From then on, Port of Amsterdam will be accessible 24 hours a day.

 Direct contact with our expert